angular/angular/aio/content/guide/route-animations.md

 <code-example path="animations/src/app/app.component.ts" header="src/app/app.component.ts" region="prepare-router-outlet" language="typescript"></code-example>

 Here, the `prepareRoute()` method takes the value of the outlet directive (established through `#outlet="outlet"`) and returns a string value representing the state of the animation based on the custom data of the current active route.
-You can use this data to control which transition to execute for each route.
+Use this data to control which transition to execute for each route.

 ## Animation definition

 Animations can be defined directly inside your components.
-For this example we are defining the animations in a separate file, which allows us to re-use the animations.
+For this example you are defining the animations in a separate file, which lets us re-use the animations.

 The following code snippet defines a reusable animation named `slideInAnimation`.